KerickHowlett/node-development-environment/README.md

 1. Clone or download this repo into its own private directory.
 2. Copy the `.devcontainer` directory over to your project.
-3. Configure the details how you want (more details on those customizable features later on) in the `.env` file that's located in the `.devcontainer` directory.
+3. Configure the details how you want (more details on those customizable features later on) in the following file: `.devcontainer/scripts/build_config.sh` and `.devcontainer/.env`.
 4. Make sure your Docker daemon is running and then open your project in Visual Studio code.
 5. Press `Ctrl + Shift + P` to open up text field.
 6. Search for `Remote-Containers: Rebuild and Reopen Containers`.